 In quadruped, support hands and knees forming a right angle with the shoulders and hips, respectively.
 Stretch opposite leg and arm and hold the posture without arching the lower back.
 Initiation variant: starts with a minimum elevation and progresses to horizontal

 Front iron with hands.

-Consistency in training is the basis for progression, so include your routine at least 3 days a week and gain performance through your core.
+Constancy in training is the basis for progression, so include your routine at least 3 days a week and gain performance through your core.

-Photos: Nacho Jiménez.
-Triathlon Coach
+Photos: Nacho Jiménez Triathlon coach

 Laura García Cervantes

 Dra.
-Sciences of Physical Activity and Sport
+Science of Physical Activity and Sport

-Technical Director of the Trikatlón Tres Cantos Club
+Technical Director Club Trikatlón Tres Cantos

-Senior Triathlon and Swimming Trainer
+Triathlon and Swimming Senior Trainer

-Paratriathlon Specialist Coach
+Paratriathlon Specialist Trainer